-Zoe and Charlie head to the bar.
-Zoe and Charlie tag-team narrate to the audience during this that as the mere rhythm section – who don’t write the songs – they stay out of band strategy stuff.
+Zoe and Charlie get drinks from the bar and then head to the Couch, narrating as they go that as the mere rhythm section – who don’t write the songs – they stay out of band strategy stuff.
 Which suits them fine: leave the politics and the personalities to the others; they are there to play.
 And drink, Charlie adds.
 They toast each other and the lights come up on Harry, Dan, Tom and June.

 Harry introduces himself and Dan, and mentions that they’re looking for a new guitarist for their band.
 Tom enthuses that they saw The Debutantes at The Espy last week, and is complimentary – he’s been looking to spread his wings and sees the current arrangement as a stop-gap.
 June takes umbrage at this comment and Tom backtracks a little.
 Dan asks how the two of them work together and Tom slightly reluctantly concedes that June is a genius with arrangements, melodies and taking his scraps of ideas and weaving them into awesome songs.
 Upon hearing this, Harry’s attitude to June changes.
 He mentions that they don’t have a keyboardist either… To his surprise, June is uncertain; she has a lot of her own material and she isn’t sure if Harry’s band is the right vehicle for her songs.
 Harry reassures her and she accepts his suggestion that they all get together for a jam and see what happens.
 They arrange to exchange some chord charts and lyrics ahead of the session and that they’ll “see what happens” on the day.
 Harry notes that June and Tom are in a relationship (off a comment like “I’ll see you at home” and a kiss).
 When Tom steps away to talk to Dan, Harry mentions the relationship with Tom to June who asks if it’s a problem.
 Referencing Zoe and Dan’s recent relationship he concedes he can hardly make a ‘no relationships in the band’ rule, but points out that it can “complicate things.”
-June brushes this off with a light-hearted remark alluding to her commitment to her art and Harry is intrigued and a little charmed.
+June brushes this off with a light-hearted remark alluding to her commitment to her art.
+Harry teases her playfully that she sounds like a heartbreaker, putting her music before true love.
+June gently pushes back: she’s well aware that Tom puts the relationship well behind his music (and a bunch of other things when it suits him…), why should she be held to a different standard?
+Harry picks up on this slightly jaded view of June’s relationship and is intrigued and clearly attracted to this no-nonsense but alluring woman.
+Touché.

 Rehearsal Room: The planned jam session is about to get underway.
 June apologises that she likely smells of grease as she’s arrived straight from her waitressing job.
 She makes awkward small talk with Zoe, Harry, Charlie and Dan while they wait for Tom.
 Rather than waste time, they agree to do a number together that June wrote.